algbio/SBWT/README.md

 Usage:
   build [OPTION...]

-  -i, --in-file arg           The input sequences as a FASTA or FASTQ file.
+  -i, --in-file arg             The input sequences as a FASTA or FASTQ
+                                file.
 If the file extension is .txt, the file is interpreted as a list of input files, one file on each line.
   -o, --out-file arg            Output file for the constructed index.
   -k, --kmer-length arg         The k-mer length.
       --variant arg             The SBWT variant to build.
 Available
-                              variants: plain-matrix rrr-matrix mef-matrix
+                                variants: plain-matrix rrr-matrix
-                              plain-split rrr-split mef-split plain-concat
+                                mef-matrix plain-split rrr-split mef-split
-                              mef-concat plain-subsetwt rrr-subsetwt
+                                plain-concat mef-concat plain-subsetwt
-                              (default: plain-matrix)
+                                rrr-subsetwt (default: plain-matrix)
+      --add-reverse-complements
+                                Also add the reverse complement of every k-mer to the index (Warning: this creates a temporary reverse-complemented duplicate of
+                                each input file before construction.
+Make
+                                sure that the directory at --temp-dir can handle this amount of data).
       --no-streaming-support    Save space by not building the streaming query support bit vector.
 This leads to slower queries.
-  -t, --n-threads arg         Number of parallel threads. (default: 1) -a, --min-abundance arg     Discard all k-mers occurring fewer than this
+  -t, --n-threads arg           Number of parallel threads. (default: 1) -a, --min-abundance arg       Discard all k-mers occurring fewer than
-                              many times.
+                                this many times.
 By default we keep all k-mers.
-                              Note that we consider a k-mer distinct from its reverse complement. (default: 1) -m, --ram-gigas arg         RAM budget in gigabytes (not strictly enforced).
+Note that we consider a k-mer distinct from its reverse complement.
+                                (default: 1)
+  -m, --ram-gigas arg           RAM budget in gigabytes (not strictly
+                                enforced).
 Must be at least 2. (default: 2) --temp-dir arg            Location for temporary files. (default: .)
-  -h, --help                  Print usage
+  -h, --help
 ```

 # Running queries